axelpale/genversion/README.md

 export default '1.2.3';
 ```

-Use `--properties` to control which package properties will be passed to the template as `package`.
+Use `--properties` to control which package properties will be passed to the template in `pkg` object.
 Only `version` is passed by default.

 The default template engine is [EJS](https://github.com/mde/ejs).
 You can select another templating engine with `--template-engine`, given that genversion supports it.